Here’s where to get FREE or cheap flu shots in New York City.

 Under the federal Affordable Care Act – also called Obamacare – insurance plans created after March 23, 2010, are required to provide some types of FREE preventive care, including immunizations.

-That rule covers nearly every medical insurance plan available today.
+Since plans often change each year, that rule covers nearly every medical insurance plan available today.

 If you have a new employer, or if you or your employer recently switched insurance plans, find out if flu shots are covered.

 Probably, they are covered, since flu shots are far lest costly for insurance companies than an emergency room visit or hospital stay to treat it.

 Medicare – If you have Medicare Part B, your flu shot should be FREE.
 If you have private insurance, you may be able to get a flu shot either FREE or for the price of a copay.